lindseystead/pawsitive-placements-portfolio/README.md

 ---

-## 📄 License
+## 📄 License & Intellectual Property

+**Designer & Developer:** Lindsey D. Stead
+**Licensed To:** Lifesaver Technology Services

-**Intellectual Property:** This project was designed, created, and implemented by **Lindsey D. Stead** and is the intellectual property of Lindsey D. Stead.
+This project was designed, created, and implemented by **Lindsey D. Stead**.
+The intellectual property rights are owned by Lindsey D. Stead and licensed to **Lifesaver Technology Services** for commercial use and deployment.

 **Copyright © 2025 Lindsey D. Stead.
 All Rights Reserved.**

 **Portfolio Project** - This repository is for portfolio demonstration and technical skills evaluation purposes.

 **Proprietary Software** - Source code is proprietary.
 See [Code Access](#code-access) section above for access information.

+**Licensing Inquiries:** Lifesaver Technology Services (info@lifesavertech.ca)

 ---